juwain/experimental.dev/src/posts/blending-modes-grid-🖤.md

 It remains unclear why we needed 20 rows and columns, and how to color a horse with the existing markup?

 And here pseudo-elements come to the rescue.
 Why are `.brand::before` and`.brand::after` not elements of the grid?
-They will become quite full-fledged participants of the layout, if you set any value of the property `content` to them.
+They will become quite full-fledged participants of the layout if you set any value of the property `content` to them.
 Interestingly, although pseudo-elements are not positioned absolutely or relatively, the `z-index` property is applied to them, that is, you can specify the order of the "layers" of grid elements.

 ```css
 .brand::before,